-- Free item positioning: whether FIPM is by default enabled for new tracks. - Whether by default to set new tracks as Fixed item lanes. - Various default options for fixed lane defaults, including Small or Big lanes, whether to Show/play only one lane, Hide lane buttons and Allow editing source media while comping and more (see right). - Record-arm: whether new tracks are automatically armed for recording. - Record config: click to set default recording settings for new tracks (see right): e.g. whether monitoring is on, whether to record audio input or MIDI, default input source. - Whether scaling for volume envelopes should default to amplitude or fader. - Track meter display options for new tracks multichannel, stereo, RMS, LUFS, etc. There is also an option to show gain reduction for those plug-ins that support it. - Sends/Track Hardware Outputs Send default gain: default volume fader level for new track sends. - Hardware output default gain: default volume fader level for new hardware sends. - Sends/hardware output default mode: default send type: Post fader/Post pan, Pre-fader/Post FX or Prefader/Pre-FX. - Sends ... by default: whether sends by default include audio or MIDI or both.
+- Free item positioning: whether FIPM is by default enabled for new tracks. - Whether by default to set new tracks as Fixed item lanes. - Various default options for fixed lane defaults, including Small or Big lanes, whether to Show/play only one lane, Hide lane buttons, for Media items in higher numbered lanes to mask playback of lower numbered lanes, to Allow editing source media while comping and more (see right). - Record-arm: whether new tracks are automatically armed for recording. - Record config: click to set default recording settings for new tracks (see right): e.g. whether monitoring is on, whether to record audio input or MIDI, default input source. - Whether scaling for volume envelopes should default to amplitude or fader. - Track meter display options for new tracks multichannel, stereo, RMS, LUFS, etc. There is an option to show gain reduction for those plug-ins that support it. - Sends/Track Hardware Outputs Send default gain: default volume fader level for new track sends. - Hardware output default gain: default volume fader level for new hardware sends. - Sends/hardware output default mode: set default to Post fader/Post pan, Pre-fader/Post FX or Pre-fader/Pre-FX. - Sends ... by default: whether sends by default include audio or MIDI or both.